-Water Heater Venting Safety
+Water Heater Venting Safety ADANGER:

 - Failure to install and properly vent the water heater to the outdoors as outlined in the "Venting" section of the Installation Instructions in this manual will result in death from fire, explosion, or asphyxiation from carbon monoxide.
-NEVER operate this water heater unless it is properly vented and has the air supply piping properly installed and terminated to the outdoors. - Be sure to inspect the vent terminal, the air intake, and the vent system on the water heater for proper installation at initial start-up and at least annually thereafter.
-Refer to the "Care and Cleaning" section of this manual for more information regarding vent system inspection.
+NEVER operate this water heater unless it is properly vented and has an adequate air supply for proper operation. - Be sure to inspect the vent terminal, the air intake, and the coaxial vent system on the water heater for proper installation at initial start-up and at least annually thereafter.
+Refer to the "Care and Cleaning" section of this manual for more information regarding coaxial vent system inspection.

 - Gasoline and other flammable liquids, materials, and vapors (including paint thinners, solvents, and adhesives) are extremely dangerous.
 DO NOT handle, use, or store gasoline or other flammable or combustible materials anywhere in the vicinity of a water heater or any other appliance.
 Be sure to read and follow the labels on the water heater, as well as the warnings printed in this manual.
 Failure to do so can result in death, bodily injury, or property damage. - Combustible construction refers to adjacent walls and ceilings and should not be confused with combustible or flammable products and materials.
 Combustible materials, such as clothing, cleaning materials, or flammable liquids, should never be stored in the vicinity of this or any gas appliance.
-Fire or explosion can occur causing death, personal injury, and/or property damage.
-See page 16 for clearances to combustible materials. - Follow vent manufacturer's instructions for venting installation, including additional clearances from combustibles, to avoid conditions that can lead to death, personal injury, and/or property damage. - Use tankless water heater manufacturer-approved Schedule 40 PVC (foam core is not permitted at any time), Schedule 80 PVC, CPVC, ABS, UL 1738-listed Category III Stainless Steel, or InnoFlue® PP. No other vent material is permitted.
-For Canada, installations must follow ULC S636 for exhaust venting. - Moisture in the flue gas will condense as it leaves the vent terminal.
+Fire or explosion can occur causing death, personal injury, and/or product damage.
+See page 16 for clearances to combustible materials. - Follow vent manufacturer's instructions for venting installation, including additional clearances from combustibles, to avoid conditions that can lead to death, personal injury, and/or property damage. - Use tankless water heater manufacturerapproved Category III Stainless Steel vent material only.
+No other vent material is permitted. - Moisture in the flue gas will condense as it leaves the vent terminal.
 In cold weather this condensate can freeze on the exterior wall, under the eaves, and on surrounding objects.
 Some discoloration to the exterior of the building is to be expected.
-However, improper location or installation may result in severe damage to the structure or exterior finish of the building. - For multiple-unit installation, a minimum distance between vent terminations must be maintained to prevent recirculation of vent gases.
-See page 26 & 27 for information on venting and clearances to multiple terminations.
+However, improper location or installation can result in severe damage to the structure or exterior finish of the building.